kishkath/ERA3/README.md

    -------------------------------------------------

     * Covering neural networks, transformers, LLMs, and GenAI models.
 Practical skills are emphasized through continuous integration of MLOps practices, frontend and backend development, and deployment strategies.
-    * A key differentiator of this course is the heavy use of modern coding tools.

-like Cursor and Claude dev, which significantly enhance coding efficiency, debugging, and experimentation
+    * A key differentiator of this course is the heavy use of modern coding tools like Cursor and Claude dev, which significantly enhance coding efficiency, debugging, and experimentation.

 ### 🕗 October2025 - July 2025

 **Session1**: Introduction to AI, Neural Networks, and Development Tools